-Volunteers of America of Greater Los Angeles is a large, national not-for-profit organization founded in 1896.
-We provide a variety of social services to Los Angeles area communities such as Head Start programs, Upward Bound college prep programs, veterans’ services, homeless shelters, and low-income housing as well as drug and alcohol rehabilitation.
+Volunteers of America is a non-profit human services organization committed to serving people in need, strengthening families, and building communities.
+VOALA provides a variety of social services to Los Angeles area communities such as Head Start programs, Upward Bound college prep programs, veterans’ services, homeless shelters, low-income housing program as well as drug and alcohol rehabilitation.
 Learn more at www.voala.org.

 All 73 units of affordable housing are subsidized for homeless families.
 Veteran families receive a preference for 61 of the units.
 12 units are reserved for families eligible under the MHSA program.
 Many of the residents are female veterans and veteran families with children who are suffering some degree of psychological distress and/or service-related injury that prevents them from achieving economic self-sufficiency and threatens the break up of their family.

 The Case Manager - Specialist provides intensive case management services to eligible clients, meeting participants at least weekly.
 The Case Manager - Specialist is the primary point of contact to coordinate services and care for assigned clients.
 Each Case Manager handles a caseload of individuals in need of a wide variety of human services resources and provides the full range of services available.

 DUTIES AND RESPONSIBILITIES

 The Case Manager - Specialist will arrange, coordinate, monitor, and deliver services related to meeting the needs of program households, while helping them obtain housing stability.
 The Case Manager - Specialist duties are as follows:

 - Develop and maintain a HIPAA - complaint system for identifying each tenant and his/her identified personal and community supports including, but not limited to the Mental Health Services Provider

 - Be knowledgeable of community services and supports including, but not limited to health care, child care, alcohol and substance abuse treatment, education, and/or employment services and self-help groups, and make this information readily available